yuan1100/Data-Driven-Product-Growth/README.md

           AND data_dt BETWEEN '2023-10-01' AND '2023-10-21'
     ) a WHERE rn = 1
 ),
--- 2. Track entry points
-Enter_Interaction AS (
+-- 2. Track entry points for core micro-interactions Enter_Interaction AS (
     SELECT uid, lesson_code,
            get_json_object(payload, '$.interaction_code') as interaction_code,